rahmant3/RubixCubeSimulation/README.md

 -Just trying to learn how to use Processing.

+2016-12-16: More clean-up, UI uses arrow keys instead of mouse position.
+Included a help section.
-2016-12-15: Cleaned up code, improved the UI (doesn't require Peasy Cam anymore)
+2016-12-14: Cleaned up code, improved the UI (doesn't require Peasy Cam anymore)

 ##Goals: